neutralinojs/neutralinojs/README.md

 ### Mailing List - Google Group

 - Join our [Google group](https://groups.google.com/forum/#!forum/neutralinojs) for feature proposals and requests.
-- You can help us by writing sample Neutralino apps,by composing or improving documentation or by writing code.
+- You can help us by writing sample Neutralino apps, by composing or improving documentation or by writing code.

 ## Framework Developer Guide